-Claim: An American flag should be burned if it has been allowed to touch the ground.
+Claim: Flag protocol specifies that a U.S. flag should be burned if it has been allowed to touch the ground.

 Origins: One of the signs of creeping old fogeyism is finding out how many of the irrefutable truths we learned as youths turned out to be false.
 Today's being Flag Day reminds me of yet another cardinal rule I assimilated as a child which I later discovered was wrong: that if an

 American flag is allowed to touch the ground, it should be burned.

 The rules we observe with respect to our flag are laid out in the U.S. Code.
 (These codes specify how the flag should be displayed, but they do not establish any enforcement of legal penalties against those who violate them.)
 The notion that the U.S. flag should be burned after touching the ground is a long-held misconception based upon a conflation of two different parts of the flag code.

 Title 4, Chapter 1, Section 8 of the U.S. Code ("Respect for flag") states in paragraph (b) that: